Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyperglycaemia.md

 - The thinksulin app can guide on charting insulin if the patient is hyperglycaemic with no insulin PRN charted
 - Check ketones if BSL >20
 - Consider if the patient has been recently commenced on steroids (e.g. respiratory conditions)
-- Ask the nurses to check BSLs again in 2 hours as Novorapid halfe life of 2-4 hours
+- Ask the nurses to check BSLs again in 2 hours as Novorapid half life of 2-4 hours
 # Management
 - Use thinksulin app
 - Short term